TOWNSHIP OF MORRIS, MORRIS COUNTY

 F. Each employee shall share equally (50% employee contribution) in the annual premium increase above the 1991 annual premium rates for dental and prescription medication coverage.
 In addition all employees covered by this agreement shall pay the entire cost of the increased premium for the enhanced dental coverage as described in Schedule A.

-G. The Township shall provide employees and eligible dependents a Prescription Plan with a maximum co-payment per prescription of $10.00 for generic prescriptions, $15.00 for brand name prescriptions, and $10.00 for generic prescriptions, $15.00 for brand name prescriptions for mail order prescriptions.
+G. The Township shall provide employees and eligible dependents a Prescription Plan with a maximum co-payment per prescription of $5.00 for generic prescriptions, $10.00 for non-generic prescriptions, and $0.00 for mail order prescriptions.

 ARTICLE IXEmployees shall be entitled to holidays as listed below: for the year 2003, employees will be paid for one-half of the holidays in accordance with present practice.
-Firefighter/Fire Apparatus Mechanic and Firefighter/ Fire Inspectors shall also be paid for one-half of the holidays set forth below.
+Mechanics and Inspectors shall also be paid for one-half of the holidays set forth below.

 A. The following twelve (12) days are designated as official holidays.
 In January of each year an annual list shall be published indicating the dates that each holiday will be celebrated.